Anyway, it sounded great. AGI could solve death, bring wealth to all, and automate all of the stuff that we don't like to do.

 This experiment is so large that we are spending more money on it than any other thing in all of human history.

-But the vast size and frantic speed of this experiment will make sense if you understand it like this:
+It will make sense if you understand it like this:

 We are trying to build the ultimate tool to make the numbers go up — like revenue, GDP, and military power.